-In 2019, we committed $42,000 in funding to children who are being served by one of our community partners.
+In 2021, we committed $52,638 in funding to children who are being served by one of our community partners.
 Each partner is required to annually provide a Request for Assistance form with detailed information on how the children who they serve would benefit from the funds of Hope for Kids Geauga based on our mission.
 All partners have agreed to a specific guideline of disbursement of funds.
-All funding request are monitored and reported to Hope for Kids board.
+All funding request are monitored and reported to the Hope for Kids Geauga board or trustees.

 We are grateful to be working with our community partners.
 Each has a different role in how they serve kids in the Geauga County community who are abused, neglected or at -risk but all have one common goal: to make a difference in children’s lives.